Tinkerforge/doc/source/Hardware/Bricklets/Breakout_Bricklet.rst

 You can also use a standard pin header to make an easy connect and disconnect of the sensor possible.

-.. note:: Hint: The Breakout Bricklet is an adapter, it can not be recognized by Bricks.
+.. note:: The Breakout Bricklet is an adapter, it can not be recognized by Bricks.
    There is no API for the Bricklet available.
    You have to write your own firmware on the Bricks to use this Bricklet.